rehabstudio/devdocs/source/tools/goro.rst

 are various different style guides and standards across different languages.
 Check out the linting section of the learning resources for more specifics.

-To lint JavaScript files (which won't catch AngularJS style errors) you can use the "Linter Tool" which editing a file on Goro.
-It is located next to the "Actions" and "Preview" buttons.
+To lint JavaScript files you can use the "Linter Tool" while editing a file on Goro.
+Note that this will not catch AngularJS formatting rules, only plain JavaScript rules.
+The tool is located next to the "Actions" and "Preview" buttons.
 There is also a command-line linter known as **gjslint** that can be run with corresponding rulesets.
 This local linting will speed up development overall as you'll not have to deploy files to lint them.

 Workflow
 --------